 - Pursue funding opportunities, private-public partnerships, and economic development.
 The Select Committee will coordinate the pursuit of fiscal resources including federal grants, requests for proposals, and private funding opportunities that will enhance the State’s cybersecurity goals.
 This includes building partnerships between government and private companies and demonstrating the reciprocity and economic benefit of safe networks.

-The work the Select Committee completed last session included four hearings (Click icon to view more):
+The work the Select Committee completed in prior sessions includes seven informational hearings (Click icon to view more):

 The work of the Select Committee has also informed the consideration of a number of bills signed into law including: